SHAMONTEK/SHAMONTEK/README.md

 # 👑 Welcome to Knight-Hybrid Labs
-Hi, I’m @SHAMONTEK — a builder at the edge of art, engineering, and identity.
+Hi, I’m @SHAMONTEK

+The builder at the edge of art, engineering, and identity.
 This repo is the evolving archive of real, living projects that blend utility, design, and monetization.

 ---